The Russia Investigations: 5 Takeaways About The Inescapable Nunes Memo

 There was no Friday Night Massacre in which the leaders of the FBI and Justice Department were pushed out the window or jumped on their own.
 The memo didn't even break much news — comments by members of Congress and reports in the press ended up setting the stage for it nicely.

-But, that doesn't mean it didn't have some points of interest, including these five takeaways.
+But that doesn't mean it didn't have some points of interest, including these five takeaways.

 1. The Steele dossier did not launch the DOJ Russia investigation.
-George Papadopoulos did.
+George Papadopoulos did

 NPR and other news organizations have not detailed the infamous, unverified dossier compiled by former British spy Christopher Steele because its allegations about President Trump and Russia are unproven.
-That's why allies of Trump in Congress have sought to make the case that it's the germ of the whole Russia matter.
+That is why allies of Trump in Congress have sought to make the case that it's the germ of the whole Russia matter.

 GOP Releases Memo Alleging FBI Surveillance Abuses

-Note: A previous version of this story misspelled Eric Lichtblau's last name as Eric Lightblau.